CyberGen49/cyber-bootstrap/README.md

 ### Code block syntax highlighting
 Styling is included for highlighting the syntax of code inside of code blocks.

-For a quick and easy setup, link CyberBootstrap's basic version of [PrismJS](https://prismjs.com/) at the bottom of your HTML `<body>`, then call `Prism.highlightAll()` from your Javascript on page load:
+For a quick and easy setup, link CyberBootstrap's version of [PrismJS](https://prismjs.com/) (containing a handful of common languages) at the bottom of your HTML `<body>`, then call `Prism.highlightAll()` from your Javascript on page load:

 ```html
 <script src="https://bootstrap.simplecyber.org/prism.js" data-manual>